 Typical symptoms of menorrhagia are when a woman has soaked through enough sanitary napkins or tampons to require changing every hour, and/or a woman’s menstrual period lasts longer than 7 days in duration.
 Other common symptoms include spotting or bleeding between menstrual periods, or spotting or bleeding during pregnancy.

-first accomplished by conducting a complete medical history, and physical and pelvic examinations.
 A diagnosis can only be certain when the physician has ruled out other menstrual disorders, medical conditions or medications that may be causing or aggravating the condition.

 Other diagnostic procedures may include: